neicnordic/neic-sda/docs/guides/sda-dev-test-doc.md

 ...
 ```

-To build the container for a specific component replace `all` with the folder name:
+To build the container for a speciffic component replace `all` with the folder name:

 ```sh
 $ make build-<folder-name>